Foam Concrete properties.

 While you on this site look at the claims they make about FC as insulation material.

-The link below is a funny short presentation on the properties of FC.
+The link below is a short and funny presentation on the properties of FC.